KongHack/ORM/README.md

   - Audit User tracking via Common getUser() function
   - Redis smart caching
   - Read More About The Config Options [HERE](docs/Config.md)

-##### New Features in V2

   - Multi-Primary key support!
   - Auto-loading of common via config file
   - Insertable type single-key objects (using on duplicate key update)
   - DBInterface for keeping DirectDB systems in line and universal
   - Support for auto-generation of getters/setters
   - Custom definition of variable visibility
   - Use Default Option (with a null override thing!)

 ### Version
-3.6.0
+3.6.1

 ###### Todo